itzy/flash/README.md

         $this->flash->get('icons');

 Not that hard, right!
-If you look at the code of your website it will look like this:
+If you look at the code of your website it will look similar to this:

     <div class='flash_info'>
     <i class='fa fa-info-circle'></i>